SeanTangney/my_full_template/README.md

 -   The scoreboard updates live to the current score of the game as you play.   \
 ![Scoreboard](assets/images/scoreboard.png)

 -   When rock paper or scissors is selected, you get feedback on what the computer/robot has selected too.
-This happens in two form, the robots selected icon will light up for 2 seconds and turn off again.
-There will be a little written description of what you picked and what the robot picked and the result of that round.   \
+This happens in two forms, the computer's selected icon will light up for 2 seconds and turn off again.
+There will be a little written description of what you picked and what the computer picked and the result of that round.   \
 ![Computer Choice](assets/images/computer_choice.png) ![Written Feedback](assets/images/round_outcome.png)

 - There is a home button on the top left corner of the header to take you back to the landing page.
 This also lightly glows as you hover over it staying consistent with the rest of the site.   \